muyiwer/XpressPayPlugin/README.md

 ```

 ### 1. Using React
-Please checkout [React Documentation](https://github.com) for how you can implement it on react
+Please checkout [React Documentation](https://github.com/muyiwer/XpressPayPlugin/tree/main/React) for how you can implement it on react

 ### 1. Using Angular
-Please checkout [Angular Documentation](https://github.com) for how you can implement it on angular
+Please checkout [Angular Documentation](https://github.com/muyiwer/XpressPayPlugin/tree/main/Angular) for how you can implement it on angular

 ### 1. Using Vue
-Please checkout [Vue Documentation](https://github.com) for how you can implement it on vue
+Please checkout [Vue Documentation](https://github.com/muyiwer/XpressPayPlugin/tree/main/Vuejs) for how you can implement it on vue

 ### 1. Using CDN
-Please checkout [CDN Documentation](https://github.com) for how you can implement it via CDN
+Please checkout [Via CDN Documentation](https://github.com/muyiwer/XpressPayPlugin/tree/main/CDN) for how you can implement it via CDN